前言

 SAAS (Software as a Service)

-• Centrally hosted software (mostly on the cloyd)
+• Centrally hosted software (mostly on the cloyd), minimize the level of management

 • Offered on a subscription basis (pay-as-you-go)